jnozzi/cocoadev.com/markdown/DWORDEquivalent.md

 ----

 Easiest way IMHO is to pick an equivalent data type and define in Xcode project Other C Flags using the -D[efine] flag (e.g. -DDWORD=UInt32).
-This will perform a global replace on DWORD at compile time. - General/DerekBolli
+This will perform a global replace on DWORD at compile time. - DerekBolli

 ----

     DWORD  is a double word.
 LPBYTE is a long pointer to byte.
-Take a look at a reference on General/HungarianNotation (considered by many to be a somewhat abominable naming convention), for example http://c2.com/cgi/wiki?General/HungarianNotation
+Take a look at a reference on HungarianNotation (considered by many to be a somewhat abominable naming convention), for example http://c2.com/cgi/wiki?HungarianNotation

 *Yep I am familiar with this since I am taking an MFC class right now.*